 When creating an estate plan, many married couples in the Anaheim area set up a joint living trust.
 The terms of any trust are highly customized to the personal needs of those who create it.
 However, administering a joint living trust is unique when the first spouse passes away.
 In many cases, the successor trustee is left with less work to do after the death of the first spouse than would be required if the trust were not a joint trust.
 The following are some helpful tips about the administration of a joint living trust:

-- It is generally not necessary to determine or pay the debts of the spouse who passed away.
+- It is generally not necessary to determine or pay the debts of the deceased spouse.

 - The trust will continue for the benefit of the surviving spouse, and he or she will continue to be liable for the debts.